mlhoutel/iuF_Alexis_Gros_Mael_Lhoutellier/README.md

-# iuF Project - School project
+# iuF - School Project
 Reading of datas from a 3D Depth Camera ([Intel® RealSense™ D435](https://www.intelrealsense.com/depth-camera-d435/)) through the [Intel Realsense Api](https://github.com/IntelRealSense/librealsense):

 ## First Step : Extracting of the Datas from the Video Stream